21 Things to Know Before Moving to Atlanta, GA [2024]

 17. Atlanta Loves the Great Outdoors

-You'll be hard-pressed to find a time the Beltline isn't filled with joggers and cyclists enjoying the city.
+You'll be hard-pressed to find a time when the Beltline isn't filled with joggers and cyclists enjoying the city.
 Piedmont Park and the adjacent Botanical Gardens are also popular spots for locals.

 There are also outdoor activities completely unique to the Atlanta area.
 On hot summer days, locals head north to "Shoot the 'Hooch'" or rent rafts and kayaks to glide down the Chattahoochee River.